 It’s a brave new world for banks, no matter if they’ve been around for 200 years or just two.

-The digitization of everything is reshaping the banking landscape for banks old and new.
+The digitalization of everything is reshaping the banking landscape for banks old and new.
 Incumbents have the advantage of a strong footprint in the financial system and their customers lives.
 Neo-banks sport a slimmed-down business model that enables them to compete on ease of use, fees and other changes brought on by the digital era.

 The challenge for many digital-banks is that they battle with high customer acquisition costs.
 This owes to a number of factors, not least the difficulty of persuading customers to change their banking habits.
 In this regard, the Asian market presents more excitement since much of the population is unbanked and digital-banking represents a genuine positive-sum opportunity to increase access for all.
 Nonetheless, whether operating in developed or developing markets, what is clear is that to be successful, digital-banks need to translate acquired customers into sustainable and growing revenue streams.